If you could grow your business with less stress and pressure… what would be easy?

 I worked with a financial advisor on his referral plan and when we started talking about what his referral sources needed (clients and Centers of Influence) he was pretty clear on principle #1.
 He was extremely appreciative of his referrals sources but there was a fundamental principle of who he is that he had to honor.
 To him it was more important to be a part of his kids’ lives by throwing the ball in the front yard, coaching their sport teams and being home for dinner so he wasn’t interested in having to spend time a lot of time with his referral sources after work hours like grabbing a beer, attending dinner charity events or networking dinners.
 It wasn’t that his referral sources weren’t important, it was just that being a dad was more important.
 So, I would never create a plan for him that violated who he was as a person because he wouldn’t have enjoyed it and it wouldn’t have been authentic to him.

 So, as you build your plan, consider what is most authentic to you.

 Platinum Principle #3: Must keep you top of mind

-The final piece of platinum principles is to create touch points, experiences and moments that keep you top of mind.
-A one-and-done touch point won’t work or be effective and your touch points need to move you from top-of-mind, which is several levels above just keeping-in-touch.
+The final piece of Platinum Principles TM is to create touch points, experiences and moments that keep you top of mind.
+A one-and-done touch point won’t work or be effective and your touch points need to move you to top-of-mind, which is several levels above keeping-in-touch.
 The opportunity to create experiences – moments – touch points – is endless.
 You just have to take some time to consider what your referral sources need and what you are willing to do.

-Focus on the touch points being memorable and meaningful – I call it minding your M&Ms. Because we are interested in staying in touch…we want to be top of mind because that is how you build the habit in your referral sources to refer more prospective new clients to you.
+You’ve heard me mention memorable and meaningful – I call it minding your M&Ms. Because we aren’t interested in staying in touch…we want to be top of mind because that is how you build the habit in your referral sources to refer more prospective new clients to you.

 Let’s unpack one referral success case study to see how this works in reality.